John H. Van Vliet Jr.: World War II

 instructing the Americans to abandon DJebel Ksaira and rejoin Allied lines at Djebel Hamia 42 miles to the west.
 At dawn on the morning of February 17, a German armored unit surrounded Van Vliet Jr's 3rd/168th Infantry unit.
 A short battle ensued which resulted in the capture of approximately 800 of the 960 men in Van Vliet Jr's Battalion.

 By the time Unternehmen Frühlingswind ended with the Battle of Kasserine Pass, II Corps had suffered over 300 men killed in action, 3,000 wounded, and over 4,000 men captured or missing in action.
-Van Vliet Jr was grouped with other captured U.S. Army officers, moved to Sfax and Tunis, and flown to Naples, Italy where he was interned at P.G.
+Van Vliet was grouped with other captured U.S. Army officers, moved to Sfax and Tunis, and flown to Naples, Italy where he was interned at P.G.
 (Prigione di Guerra) 66 in Capua.
 On March 15, 1943, he was moved to Oflag IX/AZ in Rotenburg an der Fulda.